gavinmcfarland/stancy/examples/sapper/README.md

 # Sapper

-This is an example of integrating Stancy with sapper to support both local editing and production.
+This is an example of integrating Stancy with Sapper to support both local editing and production.

-1. Install Stancy as a dependency
+1. Install Sapper dependencies
     ```bash
-    npm install stancy
+    npm install
     ```
+2. Install Stancy as a dependency
+    ```bash
+    npm install stancy --save-dev
+    ```
-1. Add code to tell sapper to start server for the API.
+3. Add code to tell to start server for the API, you can add this to _rollup.config.js__

-    __src/server.js__
+    __src/rollup.config.js__
     ```js
+    // ...
     import stancy from 'stancy';

-    const { PORT, NODE_ENV } = process.env;
-    const dev = NODE_ENV === 'development';

     if (dev) {
         stancy('content/').serve('4000', '/api/');
     }
+    // ...
     ```
-2. Create a function to get data from API
+4. Create a function to get data from the API and customise the local and remot API server addresses.

     __src/node_modules/api.js__
     ```js
     var base = '';

     if (process.env.NODE_ENV === 'development') {